 #7 OH CANADA

 Ok, so there are so many things to see in Canada.
 If you want it to feel like a real vacation, what better way than technically being out of the U.S.?
 Niagra falls really is beautiful, especially if you walk over to the Canadian side when there is nicer weather.
 If you are close enough to go for the day, super cheap.
 If not, Airbnb.com is a great option.
-I did that while visiting Toronto, check out my experiences in Toronto here.
+I did that while visiting Toronto, check out my experience in Toronto here.